-Tow-behind air compressors took the world by storm after World War II, when they met a simple need: available compressed air, wherever you want it.
-Tow-behind air compressors gained their initial popularity in the mining industry.
-They powered rock drills before being adapted for other industries in the decades that followed.
+Tow-behind air compressors took the world by storm after World War II when they met a simple need: available compressed air, wherever you want it.
+Tow-behind air compressors gained their initial popularity in the mining industry, powering rock drills, before they were adapted for other industries in the following decades.

-Today, workers who need compressed air have a medley of compressor options, many of which make more sense than a tow-behind.
-Let’s talk about nine reasons you may want to ditch your tow-behind air compressor:
+Today, workers who need compressed air have a medley of mobile compressor options, many of which make more sense than a tow-behind compressor.
+Let’s talk about nine compelling reasons you may want to ditch your tow-behind air compressor:

 9. Enjoy hassle-free driving and parking

 If you have a tow-behind air compressor, chances are you’ve become a bit of a pro at dragging your trailer through busy freeways, reversing without jack-knifing, and circling job site lots until you find a suitable parking spot.
 Chaotic driving situations might even seem normal to you.
 But there’s a better way!

 You’ll feel liberated when you ditch your tow-behind air compressor and switch to a vehicle-mounted air compressor instead..
 You’ll suddenly have more freedom!
 Driving, reversing, and parking all become second nature again, and you won’t be restricted by your trailer’s capabilities or driving expertise.

 If you’re a business owner, you’ll have peace of mind knowing your staff aren’t trying to negotiate expensive equipment in heavy traffic, park in precarious situations, or backup in cramped environments with limited space.

 Dropping your tow-behind can also improve access to essential job sites, as tow-behind compressors are clunky and limit your work opportunities.
 Much mobile service work is in remote or off-road areas, requiring vehicles to navigate the challenging terrain.
 Trailers don’t do well in tricky environments, requiring additional time and care to get to the work site – if accessible at all.

 7. Free up your hitch for other equipment